 What are federal crimes in California?

-Federal crimes are instances where the law violated is upheld by federal courts rather than state courts.
+Federal crimes in which tax evasion is common are usually the instances where the law violated is upheld by federal courts rather than state courts.
 There are many instances where a crime violates both federal and Californian laws.
 In this instance, the severity of the crime will often determine how it is prosecuted.

-A case can even be transferred to federal court once it is underway.
+A case can even be transferred to federal court once it is underway, the defendant has 30 days to remove it to federal court.
 In some circumstances, federal courts can have advantages for defendants due to their consistency and other unique features.
 Your legal representation may suggest this when it would be beneficial to your case.

 How much does a criminal defense lawyer cost in California?